-There is no doubt that ZEVs are the future of the commercial trucking industry, and there is a viable roadmap on an accelerated timeline to develop and bring to market medium- and heavy-duty ZEVs.
+There is no doubt that ZEVs are the future of the commercial trucking industry, and EMA's suggested roadmap identifies realistic and necessary steps to develop and bring to market medium- and heavy-duty ZEVs.
 Policymakers and other stakeholders should collaborate on those targeted and holistic strategies to successfully establish the commercial ZEV market.
-In the meantime, a complementary nationwide EPA bridge program can serve to reduce $NO_x$ and GHG emissions from conventionally-fueled commercial vehicles.
-EMA and its members have already begun aggressively moving down the road toward a ZEV future.
-We look forward to working with the DEP and other stakeholders to put in place the necessary elements to ensure we reach that shared goal.
+In the meantime, a complementary nationwide EPA bridge program is needed-and is in the works-to reduce NO_X emissions from conventionally-fueled commercial vehicles.